pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

         <h2 id="assess-outcome">Learning Outcome: Soft and Hard Skills in Business</h2>
             <p>The assignments were incredibly useful in demonstrating to students that, in industry (and even in academia), hard skills (such as programming) alone are not enough.
 Soft skills (such as communication) will always be required, especially for the following reasons:<br><br><br>

-            a) <b>Technical barrier:</b> Business-oriented individuals will, in most cases, not have the technical depth and expertise that, for instance, a data scientist possesses.
+            a) <strong>Technical barrier:</strong> Business-oriented individuals will, in most cases, not have the technical depth and expertise that, for instance, a data scientist possesses.
 Communication must be levelled out so that they can understand what is being done and why;<br><br>

-            b) <b>Politics:</b> Internal politics, such as department rivalries, must be navigated so that technical projects are not affected, and the only way of achieving this is by having a clear and direct line of communication, as well as good negotiating skills;<br><br>
+            b) <strong>Politics:</strong> Internal politics, such as department rivalries, must be navigated so that technical projects are not affected, and the only way of achieving this is by having a clear and direct line of communication, as well as good negotiating skills;<br><br>

-            c) <b>Collaboration:</b> Technical projects often involve multiple teams with diverse expertise.
+            c) <strong>Collaboration:</strong> Technical projects often involve multiple teams with diverse expertise.
 Effective communication ensures that all team members are on the same page, which is essential for the successful completion of projects;<br><br>

-            d) <b>Conflict resolution:</b> Conflicts are inevitable in any collaborative setting.
+            d) <strong>Conflict resolution:</strong> Conflicts are inevitable in any collaborative setting.
 Having strong interpersonal skills will prove instrumental in resolving conflicts amicably, ensuring that the focus remains on the project goals.

             </p><br><br>